-- Abbey Infant School takes the majority of its pupils from the school nursery. - In the Summer Term prior to pupils joining the school the SENCO will liaise with the nurseries to establish which pupils who are progressing to the Reception classes are on the Early Years SEND register. - This information will be collated by the SENCO in order to draw up the SEND register for the Reception class. - As pupils on the SEND register progress to junior school the SENCO will liaise with the various receiving schools.
+- Abbey Infant & Nursery School take the majority of its pupils from our school nursery. - In the Summer Term, prior to pupils joining the school, the SENCO will liaise with all other nurseries to establish which of the pupils who are progressing to our Reception classes are on the Early Years SEN register. - This information will be collated by the SENCO in order to draw up the SEND register for the Reception class. - As pupils on the SEND register progress to junior school the SENCO will liaise with the various receiving schools.
 This will include inviting the SENCO from the junior schools to Year 2 annual reviews and arranging visits for pupils and parents to look at prospective schools.
 This will include specialist provision in the case of some pupils with an Education, Health and Care Plan.